-Smoking can cause or worsen poor blood flow in the arms and legs (a condition known as peripheral vascular disease or PVD).
-This can limit everyday activities such as walking, and lead to open sores that won’t heal.
+Smoking can cause or worsen poor blood flow to the arms and legs (a condition known as peripheral vascular disease or PVD).
+This can limit everyday activities such as walking, and may lead to open sores that don’t heal.
 Even worse, surgery to improve the blood flow often fails in people who keep smoking.
 This is why many doctors who operate on blood vessels (vascular surgeons) won’t do certain surgeries on patients with PVD unless they stop smoking.
 Stopping smoking lowers a woman’s risk of PVD.
 And in people who already have PVD, quitting smoking improves the odds that PVD treatments will work.

 Women who smoke, especially after going through menopause, have lower bone density (thinner bones).
 This means they have a higher risk for broken bones, including hip fracture, than women who do not smoke.
 They may also be at higher risk for getting rheumatoid arthritis and cataracts (clouding of the lenses of the eyes), as well as age-related macular degeneration, which can cause blindness.